PedroSFreire/CppSegPipeline/README.md

 4- To run the program open the project in visual studio and execute it from the IDE.

+5- Additionally to run the .nii conversion scripts python and simpleITK need to be installed.

 ## How It Works
 1. **Input**: